oracle/graal/truffle/docs/TruffleLibraries.md

 * For basic types that only have one representation.
 * For primitive representations that require boxing elimination to speed up the interpreter.
 Boxing elimination is not supported with Truffle Libraries at the moment.

-### How should I test libraries?

-TODO

-### How do I verify additional contracts of my library with pre and post conditions?

-TODO

-### What is the difference between cached and uncached versions of Libraries?

-TODO

-### What is the difference between specialized and dispatched versions of Libraries?

-TODO

 ### I decided to use a Truffle Library to abstract the language specific types of my language.
 Should those be exposed to other languages and tools?